-This is your live code.
-No testing takes place here, and all production code is run from a tag.
+|Production (Prod)||This environment contains your live code.
+No testing takes place here, and all production code is run from a tag, not a branch.|

 |Staging (Stage)||Acquia uses this environment to either deploy and test small changes or security updates, or to perform a final test of a development branch or tag before going live.
-Staging and production should be on the same tag, except when a new tag is being tested on staging for imminent deployment to production.|
+Your staging and production environments should be on the same tag, except when a new tag is being tested on staging for imminent deployment to production.|

 |Remote Administration (RA)||Acquia provides an additional RA environment to facilitate security updates.
 Acquia uses this environment for the proactive process of deploying and testing security updates before deploying them to production.
 Acquia will regularly overwrite the code and databases on the RA environment.
 This environment should be used only for testing security update branches.
-See the RA environment for details.

 Version control system (VCS) and workflow

-Acquia recommends the following VCS workflow:
+Acquia recommends that your VCS workflow has the following attributes:

 - Master (Git) is always a stable, up-to-date codebase.